JacksonBurns/py2sambvca/README.md

 # py2sambvca
- Simple thin client to interface python scripts with SambVca catalytic pocket fortran calculator.
+ Simple thin client to interface python scripts with SambVca catalytic pocket Fortran calculator.

 ## Installation
 `py2sambvca` is available on PyPi and can be installed like so: